gregnrobinson/cloud-tools/README.md

 Trigger the pipeline by updating the `Dockerfile` in the source repository linked the trigger.

-## Cloud Buid Local Builder
+## Build Using Local Builder

+Use the provided `cloudbuild_local.yaml` to perform a build task on the image the same way the pipeline would.
+This is useful for testing new changes before pushing a new version of the image.

 *NOTE: Must have docker installed.*

-Within the root of the directory run the following to build the image locally.

 ```sh
 gcloud components install cloud-build-local